The CHFF Gridiron Glossary

 Old Yeller – Brett Favre.
 Named for the trusty old mutt who served everyone well for years - in fact, he might have been the best pup around - but who grew so sickly in later years that even his loving owners knew it was time to put him out of his misery.

 Old Yeller fever – A disease that turns NFL management groups into cowards who fear bad publicity and renders them incapable of mercy-killing the career of formerly great but now washed up old players.
 Usage: "It's time for Green Bay management to heed the lesson of Old Yeller and put Brett Favre out of his indecisive misery.
 Even 12-year-old Travis had enough sense put a bullet between rabid Old Yeller's eyes."
+See also: Spinal Manningitis.

 opinion - A useless piece of information often passed off as truth and the main source of gridiron analysis employed by the factless "pundits" of Planet Pigskin.
 As the Cold, Hard Football Facts have often noted, if we wanted an opinion about football, we'd talk to the staggering drunk at the end of the bar.
 They have opinions, too.
 The Cold, Hard Football Facts were put on Planet Pigskin to squash opinions and elevate the game of gridiron analysis.

 pigskindectomy – When your wife removes the remote from your hand on Sunday afternoon or refuses to let you go on that big road trip with the guys.
 Usage: "You won't see me in the RV, boys.
 I'm getting a pigskindectomy this weekend."